CivilEngEC/BasicCivilEng/README.md

 -decimal(int): the number of significance decimal that will be use to represent as string  <br />

 #### Methods
 -It allow all the basic arithmetic `+,-,*,/` while operation checking the unit consitency.
 It can only add or substract similar units.
-It can multiply and divide by any given unit.<br />
+It can multiply and divide by any given unit or numerical value.<br />
 -It can compare similar messurement unit with the operators `==,>=,<=,>,>,<,!=`. <br />
 -simplify_un(): Performs an algebraic simplification the unit of the object.<br />
 -get_units: returns the dictionary used for the conversition of the similar messurement units.<br />